 This Valentine’s Day, we’re celebrating the marvel of Dating Apps.
-Whether they’re used for casual flings, platonic friendships, or long lasting love, innovations in dating app technology have made it easier than ever to meet new people.
-It may all just be a swipe away for the user, but in the app marketing world, it’s a serious industry on the rise.
+Whether they’re used for casual flings, platonic friendships, or long lasting love, innovations in dating apps have made it easier than ever to meet new people.

-The first major online dating platform, Match.com, which launched way back in 1995, required users to fill out lengthy questionnaires in order to find romance.
-Now, almost 25 years later, users supply only a short bio and a handful of pictures to a dating app and rely on a complex system of algorithms to find their perfect match.
+The first major online dating platform, Match.com, launched way back in 1995, required users to fill out lengthy questionnaires in order to find romance.
+Now, almost 25 years later, users supply only a short bio and a handful of pictures and rely on a complex system of algorithms to find their perfect match.

 Whatever the method, dating apps are big business.
 Last Valentine’s day, App Annie reported that consumer spend in dating apps had doubled in the space of a year.
 The top grossing dating app of 2017, Tinder, had the second highest consumer spend in apps outside of games, succeeded only by Netflix.